andqok/You-Dont-Know-JS/types & grammar/ch4.md

 `String(..)` coerces from any other value to a primitive `string` value, using the rules of the `ToString` operation discussed earlier. `Number(..)` coerces from any other value to a primitive `number` value, using the rules of the `ToNumber` operation discussed earlier.

 I call this *explicit* coercion because in general, it's pretty obvious to most developers that the end result of these operations is the applicable type conversion.

-In fact, this usage actually looks a lot like it does in some other statically typed languages.

-For example, in C/C++, you can say either `(int)x` or `int(x)`, and both will convert the value in `x` to an integer.
-Both forms are valid, but many prefer the latter, which kinda looks like a function call.
-In JavaScript, when you say `Number(x)`, it looks awfully similar.
-Does it matter that it's *actually* a function call in JS?
-Not really.

 Besides `String(..)` and `Number(..)`, there are other ways to "explicitly" convert these values between `string` and `number`: